Khushi9912/CostCutPro-AI/README.md

 - `CostCutPro_PitchDeck.pdf` – Presentation deck
 - `raw_financial_summary.txt` – Sample data uploaded in KB
 - `agent_prompt.txt` – Prompt used to guide the agent
+-  Demo Video: See `CostCutPro_Demo.mp4` in this repo.

 ##  Tools Used
 - Lyzr Studio